-- Your money is not covered (whether in full or in part) by a foreign deposit guarantee scheme.
+- Your business account is covered by the Dutch Deposit Guarantee, not by a foreign deposit guarantee scheme.

 All banks with a Dutch banking licence are covered by the Dutch Deposit Guarantee.

 When is your business account protected separately from your personal account?

 In some cases your business account is protected separately from your personal account.
 It depends on your business structure.
 If your business is not a legal person, your account falls under the 1 person per bank principle.